ryantd42/NY-Legislative-Git/2023/S1040B-2023/bill.md

  sion following the hearing is rendered, whichever is later.
   E. Parental consent to a transfer shall not constitute a waiver of the right to a fair hearing.
   [6.]
-12. Transfer  of a [pupil] STUDENT.
-Where a suspended [pupil] STUDENT is to be transferred pursuant to subdivision  [five]  ELEVEN  of this  section,  [he  or she] THE STUDENT shall remain on the register of the original school for two school days following transmittal of [his or her] THEIR records to the school to which [he or she] THE STUDENT is  to be  transferred.
+11. Transfer  of a [pupil] STUDENT.
+Where a suspended [pupil] STUDENT is to be transferred pursuant to subdivision [five] TEN of  this section,  [he  or  she]  THE STUDENT shall remain on the register of the original school for two school days following  transmittal  of  [his  or her]  THEIR records to the school to which [he or she] THE STUDENT is to be transferred.
 The receiving school shall  immediately  upon  receiving those  records  transmitted  by  the  original  school,  review  them to [insure] ENSURE proper placement of the [pupil] STUDENT.
 Staff  members who  are  involved in the [pupil's] STUDENT'S education must be provided with pertinent records and information relating to  the  background  and problems  of the [pupil] STUDENT before the [pupil] STUDENT is placed in a classroom.
+ S. 1040--B  20

   [7.]
-13. Transfer of disciplinary records.
-Notwithstanding any other provision of law to the contrary, each local educational agency, as such term is defined in subsection thirty of section eighty-one  hundred  one of the Elementary and Secondary Education Act of 1965, as amended, shall establish  procedures  in  accordance  with  section eighty-five hundred thirty-seven of the Elementary and Secondary Education Act of  1965,  as amended,  and  the Family Educational Rights and Privacy Act of 1974, to facilitate the transfer of disciplinary records relating to the  suspen-
+12. Transfer of disciplinary records.
+Notwithstanding  any  other provision of law to the contrary, each local educational agency, as such term  is  defined in subsection thirty of section eighty-one hundred one of the Elementary and Secondary Education Act of 1965, as amended, shall establish  procedures  in  accordance  with  section eighty-five hundred thirty-seven of the Elementary and Secondary Education Act of  1965,  as amended,  and  the Family Educational Rights and Privacy Act of 1974, to facilitate the transfer of disciplinary records relating to the  suspen- sion  or expulsion of a student to any public or nonpublic elementary or secondary school in which such student enrolls or seeks, intends  or  is instructed to enroll, on a full-time or part-time basis.
- S. 1040--A  20

- sion  or expulsion of a student to any public or nonpublic elementary or secondary school in which such student enrolls or seeks, intends  or  is instructed to enroll, on a full-time or part-time basis.
-  14. ANNUAL REPORT ON STUDENT DISCIPLINE.
+  13. ANNUAL REPORT ON STUDENT DISCIPLINE.
 A. THE BOARD OF EDUCATION OR SUPERINTENDENT OF SCHOOLS SHALL POST ON ITS WEBSITE AND  SUBMIT  TO  THE DEPARTMENT  BY OCTOBER THIRTY-FIRST OF EACH YEAR AN ANNUAL REPORT, BASED ON DATA FROM THE PRECEDING SCHOOL YEAR, ON THE DISCIPLINE  OF  STUDENTS.